javirudolph/start2finish/README.md

 ---
 ## The setup
 Before you run these steps, make sure you have installed the following packages: `usethis`, `roxygen2`, `renv`, `here`.
 1. Create the package, add a license if you want to, and if feeling adventurous you can create a GitHub repo for it.
-The reference functions for the `usethis` package can be found [here](https://usethis.r-lib.org/reference/index.html)
+The reference functions for the `usethis` package can be found [here](https://usethis.r-lib.org/reference/index.html).
+Running this function will open a new R session with your package!
 ```r
 usethis::create_package("location where you want the package")
 ```